Bruce Beresford facts for kids

 Beresford in 2016

-Bruce Beresford (/ˈbɛrɪsfərd/; born 16 August 1940) is an Australian film director and screenwriter.
-He has made more than 30 feature films over a 50-year career, both locally and internationally in the United States.
+Bruce Beresford (/ˈbɛrɪsfərd/; born 16 August 1940) is an Australian film director, opera director, screenwriter, and producer.
+He began his career during the Australian New Wave, and has made more than 30 feature films over a 50-year career, both locally and internationally in the United States.
+He is a two-time Academy Award nominee, and a four-time AACTA/AFI Awards winner out of 10 total nominations

 Early life and education